mikecoburn/mikecoburn/README.md

 #### about.

 Hi friends, I'm Mike an UI/UX Designer and R&D Engineer from Japan.
-I'm interested in Product Design, UI/UX Design, Art, Music, Cloud AI, Edge AI, Algorithm Development.
+I'm interested in Product Design, UI/UX Design, Cloud AI, Edge AI, Algorithm Development.
 And I'm a Physics and Neuroscience freak.

 - I’m currently working on UI/UX Designer & R&D Engineer.
 - I love to code and contribute to Open Source.